briankimstudio/awesome-drug-response-prediction/README.md

 # Challenges

-Curently, there are two major challenges regarding training data: Volume and low ratio of samples to features (LRSF)
+Currently, there are two major challenges regarding training data: Volume and low ratio of samples to features (LRSF)

 ## 1. Volume of data